readthedocs/readthedocs.org/docs/custom_installs/local_rtd_vm.rst

 Configure the RTD Server and Superuser
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Run the following commands.
+1. Run the following commands:

     .. prompt:: bash $